Understanding What Is a Retirement Home: Your Guide to Senior Living Options

 Types of Retirement Homes

-Retirement homes come in various forms, including nursing homes, each catering to different needs and preferences.
+Retirement homes come in various forms, each catering to different needs and preferences.
 Knowing these types will help you find the one that best suits your current and future needs.

 The primary types include Independent Living Communities, Assisted Living Communities, and Continuing Care Retirement Communities (CCRCs).